Mesmer7/git-exercise/docs.md

-This documentation describes how to use the Kavel robotic toothbrush.
+This documentation describes how to use the Kavel animitronic toothbrush.

 Note that this toothbrush is totally safe to use for children, adults,  wildlife, and trees.